 If a victim of mesothelioma has passed away, a claim can still be filed by a family member.
 Mesothelioma claims are usually filed to allow the victim or loved one's compensation for loss of income, medical bills, and pain and suffering.

 When filing a mesothelioma claim, it is important to do it as soon as possible.
-Many states have a statute of limitations which places a time limit within which the claim must be filed.
+Many states have a statute of limitations that places a time limit within which the claim must be filed.
 In most mesothelioma cases, this time period begins when the person receives the diagnosis.
 However, these statutes vary from state to state, so it is important to find out the laws that apply to your mesothelioma claim.

 As the number of mesothelioma diagnoses increases, more lawsuits are being brought against companies responsible for exposure to asbestos.
 Because of this increase, many lawyers who handle mesothelioma claims are available.
 Settlement amounts vary between cases, but mesothelioma attorneys aim to make these companies liable for the pain and suffering of mesothelioma victims.

 Many states set a time limit for these claims to be filed.
 If they are not filed within your state's statute of limitations, you will not be able to seek compensation.
 Family members of mesothelioma patients that have passed away can also file a claim on their behalf, but these also must be done with the statute of limitations.

 Many people are hesitant to file mesothelioma claims because of the assumed cost.
 However, most mesothelioma lawyers are only paid a contingency fee, which is a percentage of your mesothelioma settlement.
 This means they are not paid until you get compensated.
 No upfront payment is required.